Heinrich von Zügel: Life

 In the early 1880s, he was attracted to the rural scenery in the Dachau District and began to paint outdoors, placing his subjects in a broader landscape setting.
 Studies undertaken along the Dutch and Belgian coastline in the early 1890s confirmed his attraction to Impressionism, which he had encountered at exhibitions in Paris.
 From that point on, atmospheric reflections and the play of light and shadow were his primary concerns, while details were subordinated.
 This led him to become one of the founding members of the Munich Secession.

 He spent over forty years on a theme he called "Heavy Work" (mostly portrayals of horses and oxen plowing) and produced over 24 canvases, which give a detailed picture of his artistic development.
 He continued to paint in a light, impressionistic style until he was in his eighties.

-In 1895, he became a Professor at the Academy of Fine Arts, Munich, a position he retained until his retirement in 1922.
-During this time he established a master class in animal painting that shaped a generation of German artists.
-Among his most notable pupils were Willy Tiedjen, later recognized for his rural scenes and depictions of animals; Christian Schad, who became associated with New Objectivity; Maximilian Liebenwein, a representative of Jugendstil; and Wilhelm Stumpf.
-One of his last Meisterschüler was Heinz Theis (1894–1966).
-Tiedjen’s fellow student Hermann Ebers recalled their training under Zügel in his memoir "Aus meiner Studienzeit", describing the demanding studio environment and Zügel’s emphasis on light and atmosphere in animal painting.
+In 1895, he became a Professor at the Academy of Fine Arts Munich, a position he retained until his retirement in 1922.
+Christian Schad, Maximilian Liebenwein and Wilhelm Stumpf were among his best-known students.
+One of his last 'Meisterschüler" was Heinz Theis (1894–1966).

 In Wörth am Rhein, there is a Memorial Gallery dedicated to his works at the Old City Hall.
 He spent many summers there, on vacation or with his students.
 The city benefitted greatly from the modelling fees and the rentals he paid to use their animals, as well as the money his students spent on food and lodging.
 His works are also on display at the National Gallery (Berlin).